 Secondly, the talks of several J-Stars artists leaving the agency finally came through since Ehlo Huang was said to have not renewed his contract with the agency while Ming Dao finally made his decision recently to leave as well.
 Ming Dao has been establishing himself in many dramas already, so he won’t have any trouble pursuing his career.
 On the other hand, Ehlo has been well received (though not enough recognition or opportunities), hopefully he will have more opportunities in the future.
 All of these also means that it is now undeniable that 183 Club is officially over.
 (Though it still might not be for some avid fans who have followed them since the very first days.)
 What will Sam Wang do?
 He still has 5566 so that’s not a lost for him at all, considering how he’s also concentrating on his business.
 He’s too hardworking at times anyway.
 It might be less of a burden on him.

-Thirdly, Jacky Chu announced on his blog in mid-December of last year in regard to his appearance on Jin Qu Chao Ji Xing (金曲超級星), which fans excitedly wait for the event to unfold and even showed their support when the segments finally aired.
+Thirdly, Jacky Chu announced on his blog in mid-December of last year in regard to his appearance on Golden Melodies’ Super Stars (金曲超級星), which fans excitedly waited for the event to unfold and even showed their support when the segments finally aired.
 A close call in the first round almost cost him a lost because of a brief freeze (possibly due to nerves), causing him to forget his lyrics just for a few seconds.
 He immediately recovered and sang on, earning some points from the judges thus they resurrected him.
-Last weekend’s performance, he appeared alongside his brother, James Chu, once again and sang “Ni Yi Zhi Dou Zai” (你一直都在) together.
+Last weekend’s performance, he appeared alongside his brother, James Chu, once again and sang “You’ve Always Been Here” (你一直都在) together.
 It was indeed another touching performance by the Chu siblings.
-(When was the other time they appeared together?
-Check out this post.)
 Indeed, he had pulled himself together once again and had not disappointed the judges thus receiving a 91% overall score.

 While all these are going on, let’s hope the best for all with their careers moving forward for the better.
 (Best wishes to the other artists as well, not just those who were listed above.)